Striped Skunk

 Meet Our Striped Skunks

-Three striped skunks, Stanley, Marvin, and Iris, live in the Ralph Perkins II Wildlife Center & Woods Garden—Presented by KeyBank at the Cleveland Museum of Natural History.
+Two striped skunks, Iris and Norbert, live in the Ralph Perkins II Wildlife Center & Woods Garden—Presented by KeyBank at the Cleveland Museum of Natural History.

-Iris arrived a few years later, in October 2022.
+Iris arrived at the Museum in October 2022.
 After being caught in a trap, Iris had to have her eye removed and was unable to be released in the wild.
-All three skunks now educate visitors daily on the natural history of their species through the Museum’s classes and educational programs.
+She now educates visitors daily on the natural history of her species through the Museum’s classes and educational programs.

 Lifespan